MehakKhurana17/MehakKhurana17/README.md

 ## 🔗 About Me:

-- 🌱 I’m currently learning and exploring various Machine learning algorithms and trying to build some reliable models.
+- 🌱 I’m currently learning and exploring various some deep learning algorithms and trying to build some reliable models.
 - 🌱 I am looking to collaborate on Data Analysis and Machine Learning projects.